 If you really want to challenge yourself, you can try climbing the highest summit in Oregon, which is higher than 11,240 feet.
 At the top, you’ll be rewarded with stunning views of the surrounding landscape.

 But if summiting isn’t your thing, there are plenty of other excellent hikes to choose from, ranging from easy to hard difficulty and distance.
 There are many other hikes that have lower peaks.
+In fact, there are at least 30 easier routes on Mount Hood — it is a big mountain!
+If you are worried about getting in over your skill level or need to avoid a hiking injury, you will have plenty of easier hikes to do.

 Some other popular spots that offer stunning views of Mt.
 Hood include Trillium Lake, Buzzard Point, Hood Ornament, Marine Drive, and Jonsrud Viewpoint.
 All of these locations are easily accessible and make for exciting day trips with friends and family.
 If you’re looking to spend a few nights in the wilderness, there are also plenty of great camping spots to choose from, both primitive and developed.
 We’ll talk about some of the best camping and lodging spots later.